vinayhegde1990/devops-notes/Staging.md

 sphinx-quickstart
 ```

-4. This quick start will walk you through creating the basic configuration; in most cases, you can just accept the defaults.
+4. This will walk you through creating the basic configuration; in most cases, you can just accept the defaults.
 When it's done, you'll have an *index.rst*, a *conf.py* and some other files.
 Add these to revision control.
 Now, edit your *index.rst* and add some information about your project.
 Include as much detail as you like.
 Build them to see how they look:

 ```
 make html